Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Conclusion

 \section{Conclusion}

-We presented \Sys, a scalable, robust, and hardware-aware speculative decoding method.
-By improving the topology of the token tree, the sampling algorithms, and the choice of tree size, \Sys is able to speed up autoregressive LLM inference up to $4.04\times$ on GPU and $9.96\times$ with offloading.
+We presented \Sys, a scalable and robust speculative decoding method.
+By improving the topology of the token tree and the sampling algorithms, \Sys is able to speed up autoregressive LLM inference up to $4.04\times$ on GPU and $9.5\times$ with offloading.
 In addition to providing real speedups, we believe \Sys also provides insight into both the large potential and fundamental limits of speculative decoding systems.
 We hope that this understanding inspires future work in this area, or even informs the design of custom chips for LLM inference.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-We thank Xinyu Yang, Harry Dong, Ranajoy Sadhukhan, Hanshi Sun and Silong Yong for their helpful discussions and feedback on early drafts of the paper, as well as helping reproduce the empirical results.
+We thank Xinyu Yang, Harry Dong, Ranajoy Sadhukhan, Hanshi Sun, Silong Yong and the anonymous reviewers for their helpful discussions and feedback on the paper.
+This work was partially supported by the National Science Foundation under grant numbers CNS-2147909, CNS-2211882, and CNS-2239351, along with gift awards from Amazon, Cisco, Google, Intel, Li Auto, Meta, Moffet AI, Oracle, Qualcomm, and Samsung.